skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # To use a more limited but easier to manage tool:
       # https://github.com/IBM/vpc-img-inst

+      # Labels to apply to the instances (optional).
+      #
+      # If specified, these labels will be applied to the VMs or pods created
+      # by SkyPilot.
+These are useful for assigning metadata that may be
+      # used by external tools.
+Implementation depends on the chosen cloud -
+      # On AWS, labels map to instance tags.
+On GCP, labels map to instance
+      # labels.
+On Kubernetes, labels map to pod labels.
+On other clouds,
+      # labels are not supported and will be ignored.
+      #
+      # Note: Labels are applied only on the first launch of the cluster.
+They
+      # are not updated on subsequent launches.
+      labels:
+        my-label: my-value

       # Candidate resources (optional).
 If specified, SkyPilot will only use
       # these candidate resources to launch the cluster.
 The fields specified
       # outside of `any_of`, `ordered` will be used as the default values for